oiltransition/graph_application/README.md

 Coming soon

 ## Screenshots
-Below are examples of the graphs that this application can generate.
+Below are some examples of the graphs this application can generate.

 ![CO2 Intensity](/screenshots/co2_intensity.png)